AndrewH1188/go-tennis-ms1/README.md

 fa-article - this allows me to easily target only the article icons with the CSS page
 fa-button - this allows me to easily target only the button icons with the CSS page
 fa-social - this allows me to easily target only the social media icons with the CSS page
+* [W3C HTML-validator:](https://validator.w3.org/) Used to find mistakes in my HTML code and try to fix these.
+* [Jigsaw:](https://jigsaw.w3.org/css-validator/) Used to find mistakes in my CSS code and try to fix these.
 * [Tiny PNG](https://tinypng.com/)
     Tinypng was used to compress image sizes without loosing the quality.
 This is so that the website isn’t loading images that are large in storage size, but also so that the website can load the images and doesn’t keep users waiting as well as increasing the load time which would provide a bad UX.
 * [Online Convert.com](https://www.online-convert.com/result#j=3365cf39-bec6-4042-963c-4dbdf9f70817)